JamesLoyd/RimflixWriter/Readme.md

 Otherwise, it should be as simple as installing dotnet 6.0 and running the program.
 Make sure the config.toml file is set up next to the executable.

+## Configuring the Mod Generator
+The config value for `mod_build_targets` should house each mod's json config file and a folder for all of the images you want to use for that mod.
+The config value for `mod_release_targets` should be the folder where you want the generated mods to be placed.
+(It will clear this folder before generating the mods.)

 ## Building
-Make sure dotnet 6.0 is installed on your system.
-You can download it from [here](https://dotnet.microsoft.com/download/dotnet/6.0).
+Make sure dotnet 8.0 is installed on your system.
+You can download it from [here](https://dotnet.microsoft.com/download/dotnet/8.0).
 And then just cd into the root of the repository and then just do:
 ```
 dotnet run